MaheshShukla1/aws-iam-automation-scripts/README.md

 # 🚀 AWS IAM Automation Scripts

 This repository provides a comprehensive suite of scripts for automating AWS Identity and Access Management (IAM) tasks using Python with Boto3 and AWS CLI.
-These automation scripts cover the creation and management of IAM policies, roles, and their attachments, making it easier to manage AWS IAM resources efficiently.
+These automation scripts cover the creation and management of IAM policies, roles, and their attachments, making it easier to manage AWS IAM resources efficiently!

 ## 📂 **Table of Contents**